CarlyLiu/coding3finalproject/README.md

 I think the main step to implement is

-1.tracking the cat eyes（update：1.use the cat face detector model to determine the area of the cat’s eyes）
+1.tracking the cat eyes

+（update：1.use the cat face detector model to determine the area of the cat’s eyes）

-2.put the images together（update：2.use in-painting with a diffusion model to replace the cat’s eyes with sunglasses）
+2.put the images together

+（update：2.use in-painting with a diffusion model to replace the cat’s eyes with sunglasses）

 ### 1.Dataset